Lesson video

 5, I've got an equation that I can solve to find the value of r.

-I can divide both sides of the equation by pi, this cancels out the value of pi on the right hand side of the equation, leaving only r-squared and by typing in on my calculator, 254.
+This cancels out the value of pi on the right-hand side of the equation, leaving only r squared.

 The radius, a number, when squared, gives you 81.

-By square rooting the value of 81, I can find r my radius for this question.
+By square rooting the value of 81, I can find r, my radius, for this question.

 Pause now to give the same question a go for the circle on the right.